-Stir up some old grudge unfrozen, that I live still,
+Stir up some old grudge frozen, that I live still,

 Let me have this notion, that I live still.

-The thread of breath will cease when I come to a halt,
+The thread of breath will snap if I come to a halt,

 Stretch the length of this ocean, that I live still.

-As of ritual I have kept sipping venom, O People,
+As of rote I have kept sipping venom, O People,

 Serve me another potion, that I live still.

-I have slipped into slumber on the sidewalk, Faakir,
+I have drifted to a slumber on the promenade, Faakir,

-Dispel the surging commotion, that I live still.
+Hush up the crowd and commotion, that I live still.